-Option #2 includes the same key elements as Option #1, except that Paid Parental Leave is 100% of the employee's normal base wage for up to 30 days, 8 hours per day, or up to 40 hours per week for birth, adoption or foster care placement for one event per year.
+Option #2 includes the same key elements as Option #1, except employee can request that incapacity due to pregnancy, prenatal medical care, or childbirth and care for child after birth, adoption, or foster care placement is 100% of the employee's normal base wage for up to 30 days, 8 hours per day, or up to 40 hours per week for one event per year OR Paid Family and Parental Leave is 100% of the employee's normal base wage for up to 10 days, 8 hours per day, or up to 40 hours per week.
+Paid Family and Parental Leave time off can be taken anytime within a calendar year of the approved event with preapproval of time off by supervisor.

-Staff has contacted affiliated family and parental leave attorneys and other municipalities with approved family & parental leave policies in:
+Staff has contacted affiliated family and parental leave attorneys and other municipalities with approved family and parental leave policies in: